Atlanta Assault & Battery Lawyer

 Yes, it can be reduced to a misdemeanor if it is a class VI undesignated offense.
 Typically once you complete probation, or the judge did not deem it to be that serious.
 Most aggravated assault cases can not be typically reduced to a misdemeanor.
 You could also get a plea offer to get it reduced to a misdemeanor.
 There might be a plea bargain if they know that they are more likely to lose the court battle.
 If they feel that poorly about their case, it will not be charged as an aggravated assault but a regular assault instead.

-Common Penalties for Assault Crimes in Atlanta
+Punishments for Assault Crimes in Atlanta

 Every type of assault crime differs slightly, depending on the exact circumstances involved.
 For example, a crime where a young child or elderly person was allegedly harmed would be penalized especially heavily.
 There are several different categories of assault charges, which will be explained to you in detail.

 The categories of assault charges include the following:

 - First degree assault: The act of intentionally putting someone in fear of bodily harm or intentionally charging serious harm that puts someone at risk.

 - Second degree assault: The act of intentionally causing harm with the use of a weapon or while committing another felony, such as using illegal drugs.

 - Third degree assault: The act of behaving in an irresponsible or reckless manner which causes bodily harm to another person.